schultjw/03_Queue_Lab/README.md

 array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+to deallocate memory.
+Java has a garbage collector.